jhoughes/FromVMsToKubernetes/README.md

 Tags when using this for VMUG live code demos:

+#Adding a note to say hi from NY/NJ 2023 VMUG UserCon

 #Adding a note to say hi from Canada 2021 VMUG Virtual UserCon

 #Adding a note to say hi from KC 2021 VMUG Virtual UserCon